bijancot/onlyme/content/posts/want-to-create-diagram-check-these-2-apps.md

 **The Meh..**
-- it's support private library but somehow only able to be accesed via one workstation
+- it's support private library but somehow onlt able to be accesed via one workstation
 - it's really rich of feature but only for paid users (Actually make sense tho)
 - the text management can be better